11 Natural Ways to Deal with Stress, So You Can Stay in High Vibrations

 Believe in it, and put some good stuff out there.
 It's going to flow back, and it's going to be all over you before you know it.

 Did you notice that I didn’t mention nutrition, exercise, or sleep to combat stress?
-Of course they are important–good nutrition strengthens you against stress’ health effects, exercise gives you those great endorphins to counteract negativity, and sleep recharges you.
+Of course, these elements are important; good nutrition strengthens you against the health effects of stress, exercise gives you those great endorphins to counteract negativity, and sleep recharges you.

 But I wanted to give you some other strategies I’ve learned that have pulled me through some of the worst times in my life.